netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 Booking additional services
 ---------------------------

-The available services as well as preferred days and preferred times depend on the actual shipping address and country.
+The available services as well as preferred days and preferred times depend on the shipping address and country of the customer.
 The DHL Parcel Management API is used for this during the checkout process.
-Unusable services will be hidden in the checkout automatically.
+Unusable services will be hidden from the checkout automatically.

-If the order contains articles which are not in stock, it won't be possible to book preferred day.
+If the order contains articles which are not in stock, it will not be possible to book Preferred Day.

-The services *Preferred location* and *Preferred neighbor* cannot be booked together.
+The services *Preferred location* and *Preferred neighbor* can not be booked together.

 Additional costs for services
 -----------------------------

 The services *Preferred Day* and *Preferred Time* are **enabled by default!**
-Therefore the standard DHL handling fees will be added to the shipping cost.
+Therefore the standard DHL handling fees will be added to your shipping cost every time a customer selects one of these services.

-When using the shipping method *Free Shipping* the additional handling fees will always be ignored!
+When using the shipping method *Free Shipping*, the additional handling fees will always be ignored!

 If you want to use the shipping method *Table Rates* and set a threshold for free